Niall71/Project-1-with-template/README.md

 On github I directly used the Code Institute Git Template.
 This allowed me to deploy a live site through github.

 All images on the site are copyright free and are hosted on pexel.
 These images are directly linked live to pexel.

+## Acknowledgements

+I would like to thank the Florian and Ahmed at Caffenation Amsterdam for the coffee theme inspiration.
+I would also like to thank Amy my cohort coordinator for checking in.

+This website was created by me Niall Sherlock for my first portfolio project with code institute.